bmc0/dsp/README.md

 	The intended speaker configuration is fronts at ±30° and surrounds between ±60° and ±120°.
 The surround speakers must be calibrated correctly in level and frequency response for best results.
-No frequency contouring or delay is done internally, so it is highly recommended to apply `delay` and `lowpass_1` effects to the surround outputs:
+The surrounds should be delayed by about 10-25ms (acoustically) relative to the fronts.
+No frequency contouring is done internally, so applying low pass and/or shelving filters to the surround outputs is recommended:

 	```
-	matrix4 -6 :2,3 delay 15m lowpass_1 6k :
+	matrix4 surround_delay=15m -6 :2,3 lowpass_1 10k :
 	```

-	The settings shown above (-6dB surround level, 15ms delay, and 6kHz rolloff) are a good starting point, but may be adjusted to taste.
+	The settings shown above (-6dB surround level, 15ms delay, and 10kHz rolloff) are a good starting point, but may be adjusted to taste.
 The default `surround_level` is -6dB.
+Applying the `decorrelate` effect to the surround outputs can be useful to eliminate coloration caused by comb filtering (note: adjust `surround_delay` to compensate for the `decorrelate` effect's group delay).

 	The front outputs replace the original input channels and the surround outputs are appended to the end of the channel list.